Delage D8: Delage D8-100 (1936 – 1940)

 The arrangements with Delahaye were worked through over a period of several years, with Delage effectively a Delahaye subsidiary by 1938.
 Walter Watney, the British-born entrepreneurs who established in 1935 the Delage sales and marketing company "SAFAD" remained in post till 1940.
 Greater urgency was needed over the question of where to build the cars now that the Delage factory had closed.
 The solution already in place by 1936 involved continuing production of Delage engines and retaining other mechanical components, but installing them on existing Delahaye chassis.

 The first D8 to be produced at the Delahaye Paris plant under the new arrangements was the D8-100.
-In this period Delahaye were producing cars with fashionably flamboyant bodies from bespoke body builders such as Figoni et Falaschi and Saoutchik, and the Delage cars followed the same trends.
-The D8 as the top "mainstream" Delage model, turned up, during the second half of the decade, with various fabulously aerodynamic profiles.
-Coachbuilders who had traditionally worked closely with Delage during the years of independence, chief among them Letourneur & Marchand and their subsidiary, Autobineau, were also responsible for many eye catching D8 bodied cars during this time.
+In this period Delahaye were producing cars with bodies from bespoke body builders such as Figoni et Falaschi and Saoutchik, with Delage cars following the same trends.
+Coachbuilders who had traditionally worked closely with Delage during the years of independence, such as Letourneur & Marchand and their subsidiary, Autobineau, were also responsible for many D8 bodied cars during this time.

 The D8-100's 8-cylinder engine was now increased to 4302 cc, the cylinder bores giving rise to a fiscal horsepower of 25 CV., Power output for the D8-100 was listed at 90 hp-metric, although by 1937 105 hp at 3500 rpm was the value given.
 By this time the Cotal pre-selector transmission, previously an option, came included in the price of a Delage D8.
 Delahayes were still powered by six-cylinder engines, and the Delage D8 was the top model produced under either brand.